Spectroscopy – Light & Photons to Materials –

 Research outline

 Figure.
-Schematic of surface-enhanced Raman scattering measurement.
+Schematic of surface-enhanced Raman spectroscopy.

 Key publications

-- Judith Langer, Yuko S. Yamamoto et al, “Present and Future of Surface Enhanced Raman Scattering”, ACS Nano, 14, 28-117, 2020.
+- Judith Langer, Yuko S. Yamamoto et al, “Present and Future of Surface Enhanced Raman Scattering”, ACS Nano, 14, 28 (2020)

 Equipment

-Surface-enhanced Raman microscope (homemade)
+Surface-enhanced Raman microscope (homemade),

 Density functional theory (DFT) calculation system